Background pattern

 Unknown (cannot be estimated from available data):

-• Dental caries
+• dental caries

-• Severe allergic reaction (anaphylactic reaction)
+• severe allergic reaction (anaphylactic reaction)

-• Skin infections or ulcers
+• skin infections or ulcers

-• Dry skin
+• dry skin

-Reporting of adverse effects
+Reporting side effects

-5. Conservation of Spiriva 18 micrograms
+5. Storage of Spiriva 18 micrograms

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 The expiration date is the last day of the month indicated.

-Dispose of the HandiHaler device 12 months after the first use.
+Discard the HandiHaler device 12 months after the first use.

-Do not store at a temperature above 25 °C.
+Do not store above 25°C.

 Do not freeze.